• facebook

 Solution

-To effectively address the presented error message and achieve a seamless mailbox store or public folder store mount in Exchange Server, it is essential to ascertain the root cause of the error.
+To resolve the specified error message and perfectly mount the mailbox store or public folder store in Exchange Server, you first need to know the cause of the error.

-If you continue to encounter the same error message despite disabling the antivirus program, follow these steps to address the issue:
+But, in case you receive the same error message even after disabling the antivirus program, perform the following steps to tackle the issue:

 1. Click Start > All Programs > Microsoft Exchange > System Manager.